LandRegistry/local-land-charges/index.md

 <a href='files/Index/Introduction%20from%20Karina%20Singh%20%20Transformation%20Director%20at%20HM%20Land%20Registry.odt' onclick='linkClicked("Introduction from Karina Singh Transformation Director at HM Land Registry")'>Read an introduction</a> to the Local Land Charges (LLC) programme from Karina Singh, Director for Transformation.

-Use our <a href='files/LLC%20Migration%20Tracker%20February%202021.html' onclick='linkClicked("Migration live tracker")'>Migration live tracker</a> to see the local authorities working on migrating to the digital register.

 {: .heading-large}
 <a href='info'>Information</a>